 The struggle for reproduction is an important selective pressure leading to many evolutionary adaptations which is particularly typified by the competition between males of polyandrous species (Andersson, 1994).
 Fifty years ago, Parker (1970) theorized that intrasexual competition between males could be expressed both before and after copulation, as it could continue within female reproductive organs, in the form of sperm competition - i.e. ‘the competition within a single female between the sperm from two or more males over the fertilization of the ova’.

-Many physiological (Pizzari & Parker, 2009; Godwin et al., 2017), morphological (Córdoba-Aguilar et al., 2003) and behavioural (Alcock, 1994; Cueva del Castillo, 2003; Barbosa, 2012) traits have been interpreted In light of this paradigm shift (Parker et al., 1998; Wigby and Chapman, 2004).
-For example, longer spermatozoa swimming faster, or mate-guarding strategies are selected by sperm competition as they maximize male’s fertilization success in the competition (Alcock, 1994; LaMunyon & Samuel, 1999; Godwin et al., 2017; Lüpold et al., 2020).
-(Parker & Pizzari, 2010)(Ball & Parker, 1996, 1997)(Parker, 1990; Parker et al., 1997)(Ball & Parker, 1996, 1997)Among these traits, plasticity in sperm production (i.e. spermatogenesis), as well as the sperm allocated to particular copulation events have been the subject of many predictions (Parker, 1970; Parker et al., 1997; Parker & Pizzari, 2010).
-Based on the costs to males of spermatozoa and seminal fluid content (Dewsbury, 1982), theoretical models predict fitness benefits when males are able to assess the risks of sperm competition - i.e. the probability that the sperm of a male will compete with the sperm of other males for fertilization of a defined set of ova (Parker 1998) - and optimize their ejaculate size accordingly (Parker et al., 1997; Engqvist & Reinhold, 2005).
+Many physiological (Pizzari & Parker, 2009; Godwin et al., 2017), morphological (Córdoba-Aguilar et al., 2003) and behavioral (Alcock, 1994; Cueva del Castillo, 2003; Barbosa, 2012) traits have been interpreted in light of this paradigm shift (Parker et al., 1998; Wigby and Chapman, 2004).
+For example, longer spermatozoa swimming faster, bigger testes producing more spermatozoa or mate-guarding strategies are selected by sperm competition as they maximize male’s fertilization success in the competition (Alcock, 1994; LaMunyon & Samuel, 1999; Godwin et al., 2017; Lüpold et al., 2020).
+Among these traits, plasticity in sperm production (i.e. spermatogenesis), as well as the sperm allocated to each copulation have been the subject of many predictions (Parker, 1970; Parker et al., 1997; Parker & Pizzari, 2010).
+Based on the costs to males of spermatozoa and seminal fluid contents (Dewsbury, 1982; Olsson et al., 1997), theoretical models predict fitness benefits when males strategically adjust ejaculate expenditure depending on the mating context (Parker & Pizzari, 2010).
+These models are basically divided into two categories : those based on the “risks” of sperm competition (Parker, 1990; Parker et al., 1997) and those based on the “intensity” of sperm competition (Ball & Parker, 1996, 1997).
+The risks of sperm competition are defined as the probability that the sperm of a male will compete with the sperm of other males for fertilization of a defined set of ova (Parker, 1990; Parker et al., 1997) whereas the intensity of sperm competition, usually applied to external fertiliser, is the actual number of ejaculates competing for a given set of eggs (Ball & Parker, 1996, 1997).

-The predictions of sperm competition models have been successfully tested in many organisms, including rodents, fish, and many insects (delBarco-Trillo, 2011).
-For example, in Drosophila melanogaster, sperm production increases when males are housed with other males for a long period of time - mean risks of sperm competition - (Moatt et al., 2014).
-Moreover the arrival of rival males during copulation - immediate risks of sperm competition (Engqvist & Reinhold, 2005) - , induces focal males to transfer more spermatozoa to the female (Garbaczewska et al., 2013).(Kelly & Jennions, 2011; Sloan et al., 2018)
+The predictions of “risks” models have been successfully tested in many organisms, including rodents, fish, and many insects (delBarco-Trillo, 2011).
+For example, in Drosophila melanogaster, sperm production increases when males are housed with other males for a long period of time (Moatt et al., 2014) – increasing what has been named “mean risks of sperm competition” (Engqvist & Reinhold, 2005).
+Moreover the arrival of rival males during copulation – increasing the “immediate risks of sperm competition” (Engqvist & Reinhold, 2005) - induces focal males to transfer more spermatozoa to the female (Garbaczewska et al., 2013).
+On the contrary, “intensity” models predictions are more challenging to test and little evidence is available as to the veracity of their predictions (Kelly & Jennions, 2011 but see Sloan et al., 2018).

-The quantity of sperm produced or allocated is not the only component of copulation modified in the context of sperm competition.
+The quantity of sperm produced or allocated is not the only component of copulation modified according to the context of sperm competition.
 For instance, the duration of copulation is particularly studied as it can be considered as a proxy for the amount of sperm allocated (Bretman et al., 2009; Barbosa, 2011), although it is not always true (see Weggelaar et al., 2019).
 Regardless of the sperm allocation, copulation duration is also predicted to vary with sperm competition risks (Alcock, 1994).
-By copulating longer, males undertake mate guarding thus preventing the female from remating (Alcock, 1994), a widespread behavior in insects (Lorch et al., 1993; Cueva del Castillo, 2003; Barbosa, 2011).
+By copulating longer, males undertake mate guarding, thus preventing the female from remating (Alcock, 1994), which is a widespread behavior in insects (Lorch et al., 1993; Cueva del Castillo, 2003; Barbosa, 2011).